YasmineMh/text-augmentation-nlpaug/README.md

 Augmented : article 39.
 1. the landlord hereby grants to the principal tenant lessee the option together to take part under a lease
 ```

-- BackTranslationAug : In the following example, we translate the english sentence into german (using facebook/wmt19-en-de model), then we translate back the german sentence into english (using facebook/wmt19-de-en)
+- BackTranslationAug : In the following example, we translate the English sentence into German (using facebook/wmt19-en-de model), then we translate back the German sentence into English (using facebook/wmt19-de-en)
 ```bash
 Original : 39.1.
 The Landlord hereby grants to the Tenant the option to take under lease Augmented : 39.1.
 The landlord hereby grants the tenant the opportunity to take over the lease